Click here to view our Credit Information Policy.

 If we send you information about products or services that you do not wish to receive, you can inform us that you wish to opt out by contacting us.

 If you have a complaint about the way we have treated your personal information please contact us using the mechanisms below.
 We will endeavour to understand and resolve your complaint as soon as possible.
 If you make a privacy complaint to us and do not believe that the matter has been resolved satisfactorily, you should write to the Office of the Australian Information Commissioner (OAIC), preferably using the online Privacy Complaint form.
-For further information about making a privacy complaint to the OAIC click here.
+Further information about making a privacy complaint to the OAIC here.
 You are able to make a complaint directly to the OAIC rather than to us.
 In most cases, however, it is likely that the OAIC would refer you to us, in the first instance, to see if your complaint can be resolved without requiring the involvement of the OAIC.

 How to contact us